Uniprise, United Healthcare Help Wanted Employment = UniSurprise, United HealthCompromise!

 Many useful and informative LINKS have been provided for you to gain more insight into this problem that is becoming more evident with time.

-The end result is that mycotoxins (depending on which ones) can cause major organ damage and affect every major organ in your body, from the brain on down - including brain, thyroid, heart, pancreas, liver, kidneys.
+The end result is that some mycotoxins can cause major organ damage and affect every major organ in your body, from the brain on down - including brain, thyroid, heart, pancreas, liver, kidneys.
 One thing that I highly recommend for fatigue and pain sufferers is to have your cortisol levels checked.
 I could have avoided years of suffering had I known that I was so low on this.
 If you are very low, an MRI of your pituitary gland is essential.

 If you have MCS or "multiple chemical sensitivities", you may be able to smell toxins and also manifest allergic reactions to toxins, viral particles, and fungal mold spores that spew forth from the air ducts (heat and air conditioning) of a sick building.